 The other attraction which located on at West Lake’s crossroads of Thanh Nien Street and Quan Thanh Street is Quan Thanh Temple.

-- Established by French authorities in 1908 as High School of the Protectorate, this is the oldest institutions for secondary education in Indochina.
+Established by French authorities in 1908 as High School of the Protectorate, this is the oldest institutions for secondary education in Indochina.
+The most special feature in this high school is its beautiful and unique architecture in large space and a picturesque view to West Lake.
+Although built long time ago, its style seems not to be old-fashioned at all.

 The library of Chu Van An – a one-thousand-year-old high school situated on the road beside West Lake